apache/crunch/src/site/markdown/index.md

 compile-time type safety, the generic type information is not available at runtime.
 Crunch needs to know how to map the records stored in each PCollection into a Hadoop-supported serialization format in order to read and write data to disk.
-Two serialization implementations are supported in crunch via the `PTypeFamily` interface: a Writable-based system that is defined in the com.cloudera.crunch.type.writable package, and an Avro-based system that is defined in the com.cloudera.crunch.type.avro package.
+Two serialization implementations are supported in crunch via the `PTypeFamily` interface: a Writable-based system that is defined in the org.apache.crunch.types.writable package, and an Avro-based system that is defined in the org.apache.crunch.types.avro package.
 Each implementation provides convenience methods for working with the common PTypes (Strings, longs, bytes, etc.) as well as utility methods for creating PTypes from existing Writable classes or Avro schemas.

 ### Step 3: Counting the words

-Out of Crunch's simple primitive operations, we can build arbitrarily complex chains of operations in order to perform higher-level operations, like aggregations and joins, that can work on any type of input data.
+Out of Crunch\'s simple primitive operations, we can build arbitrarily complex chains of operations in order to perform higher-level operations, like aggregations and joins, that can work on any type of input data.
-Let's look at the implementation of the `Aggregate.count` function:
+Let\'s look at the implementation of the `Aggregate.count` function:

-    package com.cloudera.crunch.lib;
+    package org.apache.crunch.lib;

+    import org.apache.crunch.CombineFn;
-    import com.cloudera.crunch.CombineFn;
+    import org.apache.crunch.MapFn;
-    import com.cloudera.crunch.MapFn;
+    import org.apache.crunch.PCollection;
-    import com.cloudera.crunch.PCollection;
+    import org.apache.crunch.PGroupedTable;
-    import com.cloudera.crunch.PTable;
+    import org.apache.crunch.PTable;
-    import com.cloudera.crunch.Pair;
+    import org.apache.crunch.Pair;
-    import com.cloudera.crunch.type.PTypeFamily;
+    import org.apache.crunch.types.PTypeFamily;

     public class Aggregate {